 High-end: MakerBot Replicator 3D printer.

 Printing physical objects has come a long way since the old days – all of about three years ago – when 3D printers produced mainly plastic toys and models.
+Of course, that’s still what is mostly produced on these devices, but they have also moved on to serious objects like prosthetic limbs and appliance parts.
+Before long, large 3D printers may even produce small 3D printers.

 The device most likely to produce serious objects is the MakerBot Replicator, which uses what MakerBot calls fifth generation technology to define “the new standard for ease of use, quality, and reliability”.
 Note, they didn’t mention price, and that’s because neither they, nor the device’s South African distributor Rectron, expects this high-end machine to appeal to consumers.